 I come in, do paperwork, I record hours and record number of trucks from the previous day.
 I breakdown the information for the office, and fax it all over.
 Then I wait for a truck to come in.

 When the truck comes in, I go take pictures of the truck and put the glad-hand lock on the air-line.
 The air-line connects the trailer to the truck, and the lock prevents the truck driver from driving.
 Then the driver comes in, and I process payment.
 I get method of payment, and fill out that paperwork for the office, and punch in the time.

 Then I start the offload, remove all the skids, and punch the clock again, because my part is paused.
 Next, the officers come in, and they look at the load, and do their job, and they let me know when I can load it all back on.

 I punch back in, and load it all back on, just the way I found it.
 I take pictures, and take the lock back off the truck.
 The last step is faxing the paperwork and pictures over to the office, and getting ready for the next truck.

 How long have you been in the job and what got you into this career?

-After high-school, I was a General Manager at a Subway, and then I took customer service position at Bedells Food Distributor.
-About 8-9 years ago while working at Bedells I got introduced to the forklift, I turned out to be rather good at that, and worked the whole dry area at there as a forklift driver, by myself.
+After high-school, I was a General Manager at a Subway, and then I took a customer service position at Bedells Food Distributor.
+About 8-9 years ago while working at Bedells I got introduced to the forklift, I turned out to be rather good at that, and worked the whole dry area there as a forklift driver, by myself.
 There were two other guys who took care of the two other areas, and we all worked together as a team, it was really great.
 That company got bought-out and downsized unfortunately, and sold everything off, and closed.